Nishkalkashyap/Quark-docs/guide/intro.md

 ## Goals

-#### Rapid prototyping and project development
+#### Rapid application development
-Projects build with Quark should be easy and quick to setup.
+Projects build with Quark should be easy, quick to setup and share.

 #### Cross-platform
 Projects build with Quark should run on all platforms such as Windows, Linux and Mac, sharing the same code base.